jpdindustries/jpdhome/SPEC.md

-# Website Specification
+# Website Specification (v2 - WebGL)

 ## Project Overview
-This document outlines the specification for an immersive, space-themed website.
-The project uses JavaScript and HTML5 Canvas to create an interactive parallax starfield with nebula effects, centered around a primary logo.
-The design incorporates a dark, cosmic color scheme with red accents to align with the brand identity.
+This document outlines the specification for an immersive, space-themed website, refactored to use **WebGL** for high-performance rendering.
+The project leverages the **Three.js** library to create a GPU-accelerated interactive parallax starfield with nebula effects, centered around a primary logo.
+The goal of this refactor was to solve performance bottlenecks on high-resolution displays while maintaining and enhancing the original visual experience.

 ## Visual Design